 In this passage, God is searching for those who have walked away from Him.
 He is a God of abundant love, grace, and mercy.
 But please note that the emphasized words imply that His words are conditional.
 They imply that there may come a time when the backslider has stepped over the line of no return.
 On the other side of that line is “He can’t be found” and “He is no longer near”.
 Exactly where that line is drawn lies within the province of God.
 We should never assume that God must take us back if we leave Him.
 Remember, He is sovereign.

 Some backsliders may be “turned over”

 We use an expression that some backsliders were “turned over”.
-What we mean by this expression is that a backslider who may be trying to get back to God has crossed the line of no return.
-Romans 1:24 tells us about a group of people which God “gave up” to their own lusts.
+What we mean by this expression is that a backslider who may be trying to get back to God has crossed the line of no-return.

 In John 6:37, Jesus promises that He will not cast anyone out that He receives, but He is speaking of those individuals who He has received from the Father.